-I’m excited to share my first-ever email course with everyone.
-I enjoyed building the course and I’m confident there’s something new and exciting in it for everyone.
+One year ago today, I announced and released my first-ever email course.
+To celebrate its birthday, I’m giving it away for FREE!
+I enjoyed building the course and I’m confident there’s something new and exciting in it for everyone, even a year later.
 And when you’re done, in the final email on the 7th day, you’ll receive a link to claim a Credly achievement credential for having completed the course.

 This email course delivers a healthy serving of OneNote each day, for seven days.
-Topics include tags, Outlook, audio, files, version comparisons, and more (see below full listing).
+Topics include:

 My number one compliment at trainings comes from my live, interactive elements like my Mentimeter quizzes.
 But I’m branching into a new type of interactivity that might begin in the training classroom but carries on with attendees after they leave.